PowershellJunkie/Office365Tools/README.md

 # Office365Tools
-This repository is for all of my Powershell Office 365 tools.
+This repository is for all of my Powershell Active Directory tools.
 If you like them, great!
 If not and I suck, thanks for stopping by!
 Also, you may notice I don't do the typical <# .Synopsis, .Purpose, .General-Self-Wanking #> that other Powershell guys do.
 And, more importantly, I never will.
 Here's my view: